 Shreyansh writes about automotive cybersecurity, safety-critical engineering, ISO/SAE 21434, embedded systems, and the practical engineering decisions behind critical vehicle programmes.

-Founder & CTO of Agnile Technologies, where he leads the company's automotive cybersecurity engineering practice and directs development of KAVACH — Agnile's AI-native ISO/SAE 21434 workspace for automotive cybersecurity engineering.
+Founder & CTO of Agnile Technologies, where he leads the company's automotive cybersecurity engineering practice and directs development of KAVACH — Agnile's AI-assisted ISO/SAE 21434 workspace for automotive cybersecurity engineering.
 His focus is the intersection of systematic threat analysis and machine-readable work products.

 He is certified for ISO/SAE 21434 and works day-to-day on TARA methodology, STRIDE-style threat modeling for vehicle E/E architectures, and the UNECE R155 CSMS evidence package.
-His technical interests span AUTOSAR Classic and Adaptive platforms, HSM-backed secure communication, and how AI-native tooling structures the cybersecurity workflow without eroding engineer-in-the-loop review.
+His technical interests span AUTOSAR Classic and Adaptive platforms, HSM-backed secure communication, and how AI-assisted tooling structures the cybersecurity workflow without eroding engineer-in-the-loop review.

 Areas of Expertise